 When I was growing up, my mom faithfully used beauty masks.
 Luckily, she let me join in on the fun.
-I remember her using products made from a variety of ingredients, like egg whites, but her go-to was a green clay exfoliating mask.
+I remember her using products made from a variety of ingredients, but her go-to was a green clay exfoliating mask.

-Naturally, as an adult, I started using my own exfoliator about once a week, and for the last several years, my expensive go-to product has been draining my wallet.
+As an adult, I started using my own exfoliator about once a week, but my expensive go-to product has been draining my wallet.
 So when I came across this bestselling $10 Aztec Secret Indian Healing Clay Mask on Amazon, I was intrigued.
-It has more than 16,700 reviews and has earned a 4.4-star rating.
-Even Mindy Kaling said she loves it.

 This product is made of natural calcium bentonite clay.
 While promoted as a facial mask, it can also be used in other ways, like foot soaks and clay baths, according to the packaging.
 Some Amazon reviewers even say it’s helped reduce acne.

 According to the Aztec Secret website, clay has been used in beauty rituals as far back as 4,000 years ago.
 The company claims it works because toxins in the skin hold a positive charge, while the clay holds a negative charge to help draw impurities out.